Aspects and Importance of Essential Elements in Contract Law

 Case study 2

 In the given case study, a claim made by the claimant regarding the bill of work and cost of seed spent on the field as was customary in farming tenancies is valid.
 It is because completion of the tenancy agreement was not pre-determined and he had provided his efforts on the land.
-Due to this aspect, he is entitled to make a claim for compensation for his work.
-In this case, the inserted exclusion clause by City Cars Rentals is valid because they had laminated the document of limitation of liability in order to attract the attention of customers.
-Thus, by considering the assumption of absence of negligence clause is inserted in a proper manner.
+Due to this aspect, he is entitled to claim compensation for his work.
+In this case, the inserted exclusion clause by City Cars Rentals is valid because they had laminated the document of limitation of liability to attract the attention of customers.
+Thus, by considering the assumption of absence of negligence clause is inserted properly.

-The described statement is not completely justified because the exclusion clause is considered for relief only if it is inserted in a proper manner.
-It is not essential to be described at the time of formation of contract but it must be inserted prior to its applicability.
-In accordance with the case scenario, Thompson v LMS Railway [1930] 1 KB 41 exclusion clause will be valid if reasonable notice for the insertion of the exclusion clause is provided even after the formation of the contract.
-Spurling v Bradshaw [1956] 1 WLR 461 states that an exclusion clause can also be incorporated on the basis of previous dealings.
+The described statement is not completely justified because the exclusion clause is considered for relief only if it is inserted properly.
+It is not essential to be described at the time of formation of contract but it must be inserted before its applicability.
+By the case scenario, Thompson v LMS Railway [1930] 1 KB 41 exclusion clause will be valid if reasonable notice for the insertion of the exclusion clause is provided even after the formation of the contract.
+Spurling v Bradshaw [1956] 1 WLR 461 states that an exclusion clause can also be incorporated based on previous dealings.

 Task 3

-In negligence, individual is entitled to defence in the following situations to relinquish the obligation for damages
+In negligence, the individual is entitled to a defense in the following situations to relinquish the obligation for damages.

 Liability in contract and tort are both part of civil law.
 The objective of both obligations is to provide compensation to the injured party for the default act.

-Duty of care can be defined as the standard responsibility of individuals that should be taken by them in order to prevent the risk of injury.
+Duty of care can be defined as the standard responsibility of individuals that should be taken by them to prevent the risk of injury.
 In the case of Donoghue V Stevenson, an ideal example of duty of care was established.
-In accordance with this case, the manufacturer is required to take care of operational activities in order to prevent injury to consumers.
+In this case, the manufacturer is required to take care of operational activities to prevent injury to consumers.
 He was held liable because a decomposed snail emerged from the drink of the defendant.
-By considering this case, the neighbour principle was developed in this case by Lord Atkin.
-In accordance with this case, an individual should love their neighbours (related parties) and should take care they are not adversely affected by their actions.
+By considering this case, the neighbor principle was developed in this case by Lord Atkin.
+In this case, an individual should love their neighbors (related parties) and should take care they are not adversely affected by their actions.

 Task 4

-In the given case situation Bill has a duty to drive in a proper manner in order to prevent the risk of injury to his companion.
+In the given case situation Bill must drive properly to prevent the risk of injury to his companion.
 Due to his negligence injury occurred to the boy.
 This act shows a breach of duty by which injury is occurred to the related party.
 By considering this aspect, Bill will be liable to provide damages for his negligent action.

-XYZ Diaries has an obligation to ensure that suitable candidates have been selected for the work practices.
+XYZ Diaries must ensure that suitable candidates have been selected for the work practices.
 They were aware of the fact of the engagement of minors for employment act still they had nothing done about it.
 Thus, they will be vicariously to provide damages for the same.

 In accordance with the Occupier's Liability Act, an occupier is responsible for taking care of visitors in order to prevent the situation of their damages.
 By taking appropriate actions such as the insertion of an exclusion clause or warning notice they can prevent their obligation.